Environmental Protection (Powers and Penalties) and Other Legislation Amendment Bill 2024

 “This bill fulfils the government's commitment to implement the recommendations of the independent review of the Environmental Protection Act 1994 led by retired judge Richard Jones and barrister Susan Hedge.”— 2024-05-02View Hansard

-“From the outset, I will confirm that the Liberal National Party will not be opposing this legislation.
-The bill includes a lot of administrative changes to Queensland's environmental protection laws.”— 2024-05-02View Hansard
+“From the outset, I will confirm that the Liberal National Party will not be opposing this legislation.”— 2024-05-02View Hansard

 “These are sensible changes.
 I commend the bill to the House.”— 2024-05-02View Hansard

-Welcomes some aspects of the bill but is deeply concerned that the government did not adopt the vital recommendation giving the chief executive power to amend historical environmental authorities, which is needed to protect her community from quarry impacts.
+Welcomed some improvements but struggled to support the bill because the government did not adopt the key recommendation giving the chief executive power to amend historical environmental authorities that are causing ongoing harm to communities, including her Noosa electorate.

 “Normally I would support a bill such as this.
 However, I am really struggling given that the government has not adopted the vital recommendation regarding the chief executive power to amend those historical authorities in dire situations.”— 2024-05-02View Hansard

-Supports the bill as demonstrating the government's commitment to protect the community and Queensland's natural environment through contemporary and effective regulatory powers.
+Supported the bill as demonstrating the government's commitment to protecting communities and the natural environment through contemporary regulatory tools.

 “This bill will improve existing tools and regulatory processes, allowing for firmer and faster action against polluters to ensure that we are better protecting both the environment and the community's health and wellbeing.”— 2024-05-02View Hansard